Protect yourself and your community against serious diseases by keeping up to date with your vaccinations.

 - make sure you go to school on the day of vaccination - if you miss it, talk to your school and you’ll be invited to the next one

-- have the vaccine if you have a minor illness, as long as you don't have a fever
+- have the vaccine if you have a minor illness like a cold, as long as you don't have a fever

-- have your vaccine if you're ill with a fever
+- do not have your vaccine if you're ill with a fever

 If you're nervous or have a fear of needles speak to the person giving you your vaccine - they can support you.